Remembering Christian Boltanski (1944-2021)

 Boltanski says that 80 per cent of the art he now produces will disappear, but he cares more about the idea behind an artwork than the physical thing, what he calls the ‘myth’ over the ‘relic’.
 Last year, in a remote part of Patagonia, he created Misterios, large horns that create sounds like whale calls when the wind passes through them.
 ‘Maybe, in a hundred years, my name will be forgotten, but someone will say there was a man who came here and talked to whales.’
 He hopes people will play his works like music after he is gone.
 Now Boltanski wants to make a film about mayflies, ephemeral insects that come into the world, flutter around for a few hours, then die, like Macbeth’s poor player strutting his hour upon the stage.
 ‘That’s us, our lives,’ he says, flapping his hands for a moment.

-As originally featured in the April 2018 issue of Wallpaper* (W*229)
+A version of this article originally featured in the April 2018 issue of Wallpaper* (W*229)